Energy Advisor Exams: How to Answer Multi-Choice Questions

 Shawna HendersonAugust 24, 2023

-The Natural Resources Foundation and Energy Advisor exams are tough if you haven't been in school for a while.
+To become a registered Energy Advisor, you need to pass two timed exams.
+The Natural Resources Canada Foundation Level Exam and Energy Advisor Exam are tough if you haven't been in school for a while.
 Even if you're not too far away from your school days, exam anxiety is a real thing.
-We get it!
-At Blue House Energy, we've created a whole module with study tips and strategies for you in our Exam Prep Mastery Program.
+And advisor exam prep is key to your success.

 Keep your cool on the Energy Advisor Exam!